jeffzambrano/devcamp-back/README.md

 - Chat in groups
 - Send messages
 - Logout function

+# The link to the app is the following: https://devcamp-front.vercel.app/

 # To enter the chat app just use and email, and go to the link that is sent to your email.

 ## Technologies Frontend
 - React
 - Axios